engineerKev/Jspangrams/README.md

 # Jspangrams
-Javascript app that verifies whether a sentence is a pangram or not.
+Vanilla Javascript page that verifies whether a sentence is a pangram or not.